YonaBenReuven/socket.io-react/README.md

 });
 ```

 So that's the basics of socket.io.
 The client side is very simple.
-You have basic Event-based architecture like: emit, on, once, off, disconnect...
+You have basic Event-based architecture like: emit, on, once, off, disconnect... and the server is more complex: rooms, namespaces, emitting to certain clients...

+### The module

-**Now le's look at this module!!**
+**Now let's look at this module!!**

+### installation:

 ### Server Side